This website uses cookies

 3. Expand Recreational and Social Programs

-Feelings of isolation are not uncommon for SNF patients and residents.
-These emotions are entirely understandable — patients and residents are experiencing a healthcare event that has disrupted their familiar routines and lifestyles.
+Feelings of isolation can be common for SNF patients and residents.
+These emotions are entirely understandable — a healthcare event has disrupted their familiar routines and lifestyles.
 Residents and patients are also less physically active, with one study reporting that they may spend as much as 92% of their day sedentary.
 This inactivity further contributes to declining overall well-being.

-Consider implementing more recreational and social programs as a key aspect of your PCC model.
+Consider implementing more recreational and social programs in your patient-centered care model.
 Additional opportunities to exercise, engage, reconnect, and interact with others help alleviate feelings of depression and isolation, reducing adverse effects.
 Options include:

-• Personalized activities that align with resident and patient interests and backgrounds
+• Personalized activities that align with interests and backgrounds

 • Music, art, and pet therapy programs